-Energy storage and conversion play an increasingly important role in overcoming today’s major socio-political and ecological challenges, including the electrification of transportation and efficient utilization of renewable energy sources, such as wind energy and photovoltaic.
-With Li-ion batteries and fuel cells leading the way, the research of our chair is addressing some of the key technologies to decrease the dependency on fossil fuels and reduce local carbon dioxide emissions, including (i) batteries, (ii) fuel cells, and (iii) electrolyzers.
+Energy storage and conversion play an increasingly important role in overcoming today’s major socio-political and ecological challenges, including the electrification of transportation and the efficient utilization of renewable energy sources.
+The research at our chair is addressing some of the key technologies by focusing on the fields of (i) batteries, (ii) fuel cells and (iii) electrolyzers.

 Our activities encompass several steps along the value chain, starting from material preparation, application of various analytical methods to conducting electrochemical performance tests.
 Thereby, we maintain close collaboration with other research groups and partners from industry.

 - Development of techniques for material and cell charaterization

 - Elucidation of (electro)chemical ageing mechanisms